 Term Definition Fabric A woven or non-woven material of organic or inorganic filaments, threads or yarns.
 Fabrics can be used for reinforcement for some waterproof membrane systems and flashings.
 Fall A graded and shaped surface that directs water off the surface, eg to an outlet.
 Fast-hydrating screed Cementitious screeds with either additives or high alumina cements, used to give fast initial cure and relatively quick time to complete hydration.
-Fabric Fall Fast-hydrating screed Fibre-cement sheet Fillet, Angle fillet First waterproofing layer Flashing Flexible sheet Flood test Floor waste Glass mesh Grout Guarantee Gusset Handling/installation instructions Hardener See also: Non-hydrating screed Fibre-cement sheet A composite sheet material made of sand, cement and cellulose fibres.
+Refer also to: Non-hydrating screed Fibre-cement sheet A composite sheet material made of sand, cement and cellulose fibres.
 Fillet, Angle fillet A material placed to form a concave junction at an interior angle where two surface planes meet.
 First waterproofing layer The waterproofing layer that is applied first in a multiple-layer system (such as a specialist system that may include a sound insulation layer and/or heating system).
 It protects the structure.
 Flashing A component, formed from a rigid or flexible waterproof material, that drains or deflects water from a junction, penetration or perimeter edge of a system intended to exclude water, eg a cladding system or a waterproof membrane system.
-See also: Bandage flashing; Gusset; Over-flashing; Perimeter flashing; Under-flashing; Vertical flashing Flexible sheet A pre-made elastomeric sheet material, which must be heat or adhesive bonded to form an impenetrable joint.
+Refer also to: Bandage flashing; Gusset; Over-flashing; Perimeter flashing; Under-flashing; Vertical flashing Flexible sheet A pre-made elastomeric sheet material, which must be heat or adhesive bonded to form an impenetrable joint.
 Flood test A procedure of controlled retention of water over the installed membrane to determine the effectiveness of waterproofing.
 Floor waste An outlet located at the low point of a graded floor or in a level floor, designed to receive accidental or intentional discharges or overflow.
 Glass mesh A woven or non-woven glass fibre mesh used for reinforcement within a waterproof membrane system to maintain dimensional stability.
 Grout A particularly fluid form of concrete (or a concrete-like material) used to fill gaps (such as tile joints or the cells of hollow concrete masonry).
 Guarantee A promise to provide a particular remedy if certain conditions are met.
 The terms warranty and guarantee are often used interchangeably.
-See also: Implied warranties; Warranty Gusset A flashing to a three-dimensional corner junction in a waterproof membrane system.
-See also: Flashing Instructions provided by the Supplier of the waterproof membrane system covering the recommended handling and installation procedures for the products which make up their system.
+Refer also to: Implied warranties; Warranty Gusset A flashing to a three-dimensional corner junction in a waterproof membrane system.
+Refer also to: Flashing Handling/installation instructions Instructions provided by the Supplier of the waterproof membrane system covering the recommended handling and installation procedures for the products which make up their system.
 Hardener A reactant or a catalyst in the chemical reaction that occurs during curing of a material which is applied in a fluid of soft state, eg as a liquid or slurry, which is mixed with other components at or immediately before application, and which makes the final material hard and durable.
-See also: Curing Heat welding A method of melting and fusing together separate sections of a material (such as the adjoining or overlapping sheet edges in some sheet-applied waterproof membrane systems) by the application of heat (generally in the form of hot air) and pressure.
+Refer also to: Curing Heat welding A method of melting and fusing together separate sections of a material (such as the adjoining or overlapping sheet edges in some sheet-applied waterproof membrane systems) by the application of heat (generally in the form of hot air) and pressure.
 Also known as fusing.